SashkaHavr/ShopAdo/README.md

 # ShopAdo
-Simple app with Ado.Net usage
+Simple app with Ado.Net and WPF usage